 This aspect of ZIPs (specifically as defined for the 1990 census) and several other useful bits of information about them are discussed in the geographic glossary file provided with Geocorr.

 ZCTAs (ZIP Census Tabulation Areas) are what the U.S. Census Bureau is now using as an alternative to ZIP codes as geographic entities for publishing data based on actual ZIP codes.
 A 5-digit ZCTA (there are 3-digit ZCTAs as well) is typically nearly identical to a 5-digit U.S.P.S.
 ZIP code, but there are important distinctions.
-The Census Bureau has created a web site where they explain the differences (among other things.)
-Here is an excerpt from that site that nicely summarizes the major things to keep in mind when working with ZCTAs and pretending that you are working with ZIP codes:
+The Census Bureau has created a web site where they explain some of the differences:

 - In most instances the ZCTA code equals the ZIP Code for an area.